ypaulsussman/wwc_sql/README.md

 As such, I decided to work with it in SQL.
 I submitted a request to WWC, got confirmation of receipt, and... never heard back 🇺🇸😄 ...so I elected just to munge and renormalize the data myself.

-That first step was enough of a pain that I've decided to put this project on hold until I can set aside the time to extract `protocols`, `interventions`, et al into the tables they rightfully deserve, add some PK's/FK's, and _maybe_ even spin up a Rails API on top to give me those sweet, sweet ActiveRecord-association abstractions.
+That first step was enough of a pain that I've decided to put this project on hold until I can set aside the time to ~~extract `protocols`, `interventions`, et al into the tables they rightfully deserve,~~ add some PK's/FK's, remove duplicated columns, and _maybe_ even spin up a Rails API on top to give me those sweet, sweet ActiveRecord-association abstractions.

 In any case, feel welcome to grab the (_denormalized, but still eminently usable!_) `initial_data.sql` file and make use of it! 🤘📚

 ## Replicate the Munging Process

+### Initial loading
 - Separate `ReviewDictionary.csv` into `Studies_Fields.csv`, `Findings_Fields.csv`, and `InterventionReports_Fields.csv`
 - Use `01_prune_fields.rb` to slice out the fields usable for SQL table-generation in  `Studies_Fields_Pruned.csv`, `Findings_Fields_Pruned.csv`, and `InterventionReports_Fields_Pruned.csv`
 - Use those three `.csv`'s to manually generate `02_create_tables.sql`